 A. Fellow research projects

 B. Junior faculty (instructor or assistant professor) research projects

 i.
 Bridge funding

-Applicants for a Carolina for the Kids Research Grant must be faculty in the Department of Pediatrics or at North Carolina Children’s Hospital, or be a current fellow in good standing within UNC Hospitals.
+Applicants for a Carolina for the Kids Research Grant must be faculty in the Department of Pediatrics or at UNC Children’s Hospital, or be a current fellow in good standing within UNC Hospitals.
 Only one proposal may be submitted per applicant.
-Applications will be evaluated by a review committee comprised of representative faculty from the Department of Pediatrics and the North Carolina Children’s Hospital.
+Description of the Grant Types

 Specific information about each type of grant:

 B: Established faculty investigators

 Individuals who have not previously competed successfully for an NIH-supported research project, specifically Assistant Professors or Instructors who need preliminary data for an extramural grant application.

 Individuals who have a track record of NIH funding and display scholarly productivity through publications.

 Intended for all fellows in a training program performing a research component.